alexdsbreslav/python_for_uxr/step1_download_tools/README.md

 6. Rename the folder `python_for_uxr`.

 ## Set up Anaconda on your computer.
 At this point, you should have downloaded Anaconda and downloaded a copy of the `python_for_uxr` repo on to your computer.
+If you would prefer to read these directions on your computer, you can view them offline!
+To view these directions offline, navigate to the `step1_download_tools` folder in the `python_for_uxr` repo that you just downloaded onto your computer.
+Open the `offline_README.pdf` to see these same directions in a PDF on your computer.

 Now we need to get Anaconda set up.
 Remember that Anaconda is the home for coding on your computer.
 Anaconda does not come with all of the things that you will need for coding.
 To get your computer totally set up to start coding, we will create a coding **environment**.

 ### What is an environment?
 When we code, we utilize packages like pandas and numpy (pronounced numb-pie) to do things for us.
 When we create a coding environment, we specify exactly what packages we want to use while we are coding.
 I've created the `python_for_uxr_env.yml` file; this is a special kind of file that tells Anaconda what packages to download.